 Join the ASAIP!
 Members of ASAIP -- researchers and students in astronomy, statistics, computer science and related fields -- can contribute to the discussion Forums, submit Recent Papers, Research Group links, and announcements of Meetings.
 Members login using the box at the upper right; typical login names have the form `jsmith'.
 To become a member, please email the ASAIP editors.

 ASAIP is edited by Eric Feigelson (Penn State University) and Joseph Hilbe (Arizona State University).
 ASAIP is hosted by the Eberly College of Science of the Pennsylvania State University.
 No guarantee is given for the validity or usefulness of information or advice provided on ASAIP.

 NEWS!
 The International Astrostatistics Association has inaugurated a Working Group on Cosmostatistics to promote the development of a new family of tools for data exploration in cosmology.
 Members are invited to join.
-More details at the WGC's Google site.
+More details here.

 NEWS!
 A Strong Lens Time Delay Challenge is now open for competition.
 Based on simulated LSST data of gravitational lensing of quasars lying behind foreground galaxies, the challenge is to accurately establish delays between the stochastic variations of two lensed quasar images from sparse, irregularly sampled time series.